lawrab/nixos-config/README.md

 ---

-## ✨ What’s Inside?
+## ✨ What's Inside?
 A Look at the Tech Stack

 This configuration brings together some of my favourite tools to create a seamless Wayland environment.